2020 Serbian local elections: Kanjiža

 Results of the election for the Municipal Assembly of Kanjiža:

 Incumbent mayor Róbert Fejsztámer of the Alliance of Vojvodina Hungarians was confirmed for another term in office after the election.
 The Progressive Party participated in the local coalition government.

 Zsombor Újvári was elected on the Alliance of Vojvodina Hungarians list and was appointed to the municipal council on 21 August 2020.
-He was elected to the national assembly in the 2022 Serbian parliamentary election.
+He was elected to the national assembly in the 2022 Serbian parliamentary election and resigned from council on 22 July 2022, as he could not hold a dual mandate as a parliamentarian and a member of the local executive.

 Novi Kneževac

 Results of the election for the Municipal Assembly of Novi Kneževac:

 Incumbent mayor Radovan Uverić of the Progressive Party was confirmed for another term in office after the election.
 He resigned in July 2021 and was replaced by Irena Slavković from the same party.
+Slavković, in turn, stood down as mayor on 11 May 2022, and Uverić returned to office.

 Senta

 Results of the election for the Municipal Assembly of Senta:

 Incumbent mayor Rudolf Czegledi of the Alliance of Vojvodina Hungarians was confirmed for another term in office after the election.
 His deputy was from the Progressive Party.
-Former mayor Zoltán Pék was re-elected to the assembly on the Alliance list after an absence of eight years.
+Former mayor Zoltán Pék was re-elected to the assembly after an absence of eight years from the third position on the Alliance of Vojvodina Hungarians list.